ranajahanzaib/goven/README.md

 # goven
-A go library for inventory management systems.
+A Go Library for inventory management systems.